 Scott is recognized by Martindale-Hubbell as an AV Preeminent Peer Review Rated lawyer.
-He was selected to Northern California Super Lawyers for construction litigation in 2020, 2021 and 2022.
-Scott was named in Sacramento Magazine’s Top Lawyers 2020 through 2022 Lists for excellence in construction law and also in construction litigation in 2022.
+He is listed in the 2024 edition of The Best Lawyers in America for excellence in three practice areas: construction litigation, commercial litigation, and real estate litigation.
+Scott was selected to Northern California Super Lawyers for construction litigation in 2020, 2021, 2022, and 2023.
+Scott was named in Sacramento Magazine’s Top Lawyers 2020 through 2023 Lists for excellence in construction law and also in construction litigation in 2022.
 Scott has served as Chairman of the Rancho Cordova Chamber of Commerce Board of Directors since 2019.

 - University of the Pacific, McGeorge School of Law